Fed Up With Fever Blisters?

 I've been getting these awful creatures for 40 years now.
 Over the past four decades, I've tried anything and everything to stop them, keep them at bay, and obliterate them as quickly as possible.
 Some fever blister remedies have helped a little, some a lot, and some have been a waste of time and money.

 If you are as fed up as I became, read on.
-Through trial and error I've come across an inexpensive, nonprescription medication that get rid of my fever blisters very quickly.
+Through trial and error, I've come across an inexpensive, nonprescription medication that gets rid of my fever blisters very quickly.

 A Primer on Fever Blisters, Also Known as Cold Sores

 So quit staring, quit being afraid, and quit judging.
-Many of us contracted this virus in childhood, through family member with HSV 1.
+Many of us contracted this virus in childhood through a family member with HSV 1.
 We aren't promiscuous, sexual deviants.
-We have a lifelong virus that happens to reside in our central nervous systems just waiting for our immune systems to break down.
+We have a lifelong virus that happens to reside in our central nervous systems, just waiting for our immune systems to break down.

 The majority of people with HSV 2 got it from others who also have HSV 2.
 Oral herpes CAN cause an infection of genital herpes, however.

 The nasty virus that causes fever blisters lies dormant in our central nervous system, more specifically, the brain.
 During an immune breakdown, it travels down your cranial nerves and causes the blisters you see on, around, and sometimes even IN your mouth.
 These blisters are actually your immune system's response to fighting off the virus.
 And, it's clearly not an attractive response—much like the unattractive phlegm we produce when suffering from the common cold.